jeffieee/My-data-analysis-projects/healthcare_analysis/Healthcare_Data_Exploration_README.md

 # Healthcare Data Cleaning and Exploration Project

 ## Project Overview
-This project focuses on cleaning and preprocessing a healthcare dataset using Python and pandas library.
+This project focuses on cleaning and preprocessing a healthcare dataset using Python and the pandas library.
 The dataset contains records related to patient information, including age, room number, admission, and discharge dates.
-The goal is to remove errors, inconsistencies, and duplicates from the dataset, and explore the data to uncover insights.
+The goal is to remove errors, inconsistencies, and duplicates from the dataset.
+Additionally, SQL was utilized for in-depth data exploration, allowing for advanced querying and uncovering valuable insights into patient demographics, medical conditions, and healthcare services.
+Finally, an insightful dashboard was created to visualize key metrics and trends in healthcare data, providing a comprehensive overview of patient admissions, room utilization, test results, and more.

+This enhanced overview highlights the combination of Python, SQL, and dashboard creation for data analysis.

 ## Dataset Information
 The dataset contains the following columns: